hyprwm/hyprland-website/src/content/news/onModeration.md

-Although we came a very long way, my attempts to communicate on or resolve existing issues have failed time and time again, which is why I think the general narrative Hyprland community is wildly inaccurate: the feedback comes in the form of rants, and never a constructive, two sided process of communication.
+Although we came a very long way, my attempts to communicate on or resolve existing issues have failed time and time again, which is why I think the general narrative around the Hyprland community is wildly inaccurate: the feedback comes in the form of rants, and never a constructive, two sided process of communication.

 From the perspective of someone who actively engages with the community, I must say I do not see any instances of problems present in most common comments found online, especially the accusation that Hyprland community hosts nazis and transphobes.
-Let me go on to say that this is _wildly_ incorrect as for the longest of time those who spread hateful ideology, such as not but limited to previously mentioned groups, have been dealt with swiftly.
+Let me go on to say that this is _wildly_ incorrect as for the longest time those who spread hateful ideology, such as, but not limited to the previously mentioned groups, have been dealt with swiftly.
 Those groups of people are NOT tolerated, and they will NEVER be tolerated.
 Let me make that **very** clear.